Yin-Shen/TransSE/README.md

 # TransSE: Transfer Learning-based Super Enhancer Prediction

 ## Introduction
-TransSE is a deep learning model for predicting super enhancers from DNA sequences using transfer learning.
-The model is trained on both human and mouse datasets to learn generalizable features and patterns conserved across species.
-TransSE demonstrates strong cross-species transferability and outperforms existing methods in identifying super enhancers.Key features of TransSE:
+TransSE is an innovative deep learning framework designed for predicting super enhancers (SEs) and typical enhancers (TEs) from DNA sequences using transfer learning.
+By leveraging data from both human and mouse genomes, TransSE learns generalizable features and patterns conserved across species, demonstrating robust cross-species transferability and improved performance in enhancer identification.
+Key features of TransSE:
 * Advanced Architecture: Utilizes a convolutional neural network to capture complex sequence patterns
 * Transfer Learning: Leverages knowledge from human and mouse datasets to enhance prediction accuracy
 * Cross-Species Applicability: Achieves high predictive performance on both human and mouse enhancers